Meerut: Infrastructure and civic administration

-Central Government Offices
+Central government offices

-The office of the Chief Commissioner, Customs & Central Excise, Meerut Zone, has jurisdiction over 13 districts of Uttrakhand and 14 districts of Uttar Pradesh.
+The office of the Chief Commissioner, Customs and Central Excise, Meerut Zone, has jurisdiction over 13 districts of Uttarakhand and 14 districts of Uttar Pradesh.
 This jurisdiction was carved out of the Lucknow Zone.
-It comprises the erstwhile Customs & Central Excise Commissionerates of Meerut & Noida.
-The Meerut Commissionerate was bifurcated into two Commissionerates, namely, ‘Meerut-I and Ghaziabad’ and the Noida Commissionerate was bifurcated into ‘Noida and Meerut-II’.
-In addition, jurisdiction of Central Excise Division Bareilly was included in the jurisdiction of Meerut-II Commissionerate.
+It comprises the erstwhile Customs and Central Excise Commissioners of Meerut and Noida.
+The Meerut Commissionerate was bifurcated into two Commissionerates, namely, 'Meerut-I and Ghaziabad' and the Noida Commissionerate was bifurcated into 'Noida and Meerut-II'.
+In addition, the jurisdiction of Central Excise Division Bareilly was included in the jurisdiction of Meerut-II Commissionerate.

-CGHS department of Meerut provides comprehensive health care facilities for the central govt employees and pensioners and their dependents residing in this city.
+The CGHS department of Meerut provides comprehensive health care facilities for central government employees and pensioners and their dependents residing in the city.